Islandora/documentation/docs/installation/install-a-demo.md

 This demo, available to download [here](https://drive.google.com/file/d/1mA3sLIoqYlSlUgvJ0N05NpCQJ0nW6N1m/view?usp=sharing), is loaded with sample content and configurations to demonstrate features of Islandora and provide a starting point for exploration.

-Download [this file](https://drive.google.com/file/d/1mA3sLIoqYlSlUgvJ0N05NpCQJ0nW6N1m/view?usp=sharing) and follow the instructions in the README (also shown below).
+Download [this file](https://drive.google.com/file/d/1mA3sLIoqYlSlUgvJ0N05NpCQJ0nW6N1m/view?usp=sharing), and open and follow the instructions in the README.md.html file (also shown below).
 Thanks, and happy building!

 Requirements